 Now that you’ve learned about Tabata, let’s get down to the workout!
 This workout can be done anytime, anywhere—there’s no equipment required.

-- Perform each exercise as hard as you can for 20 seconds; then take a quick 10 second rest
+Perform each exercise as hard as you can for 20 seconds of work, then take a quick 10 second rest

-- Cool down for 1 minute by walking in place
+Cool down for 1 minute walking it off and taking deep breaths

 As you become more fit or more accustomed to the format, you can go through the whole thing twice or try other tabata workouts to mix things up!
 Watch this quick video below to see the exercises demonstrated, or checking out the pictures and descriptions of each move below, too!
 Remember to warm up and cool down for a minute before and after the exercises, making this a full 10-minute workout.